romaincomtet/forensic_argumentation_application/README.md

 ## Introduction

-Digital forensics is a rapidly changing field where investigators face numerous challenges due to the rise of digital technology and the consequent data deluge.
-While the problem is multifaceted, encompassing both technical and organizational concerns, the underlying need remains consistent: a user-friendly tool, specifically web applications, to streamline the investigative process.
-To fully grasp the magnitude of these challenges, one must appreciate the digital age's implications for forensic investigations.
+Digital forensics is a rapidly changing field where investigators face many challenges.
+The rise of digital technology has led to a massive increase in data.
+As investigators sift through this data from various sources, they often feel overwhelmed.
+This "big data" issue is not just technical; it highlights the need for a clear and organised method for analysing and reporting evidence.
+There's a clear need for a user-friendly tool, especially web applications, to help in this process.
+To understand the depth of these challenges, it's essential to delve into the backdrop of the digital age and its implications for forensic investigations.

 ## Background

-The contemporary digital era, characterized by interconnected devices and expansive online platforms, has exponentially expanded the data reservoir available to forensic investigators.
-As Franqueira and Horsman (2020) articulated, the real challenge transcends sheer data volume to the necessity of presenting these findings coherently.
-While there's a palpable momentum towards standardizing forensic practices to bolster evidence reliability, the realm of digital forensics stands at a pivotal juncture.
-The unique nature of digital evidence, compounded by the imperatives of lucid reporting, encapsulates the intrinsic complexity of the field.
+The digital era, with its interconnected devices and online platforms, has made the data pool for forensic investigators much larger.
+While there are tools for specific data types, it's up to the investigator to piece together a clear story from different evidence.
+As Franqueira and Horsman (2020) point out, the challenge isn't just about the amount of data but presenting findings in a way that everyone can understand.
+There's also a growing push for standard practices in forensics to ensure evidence is reliable and clear.
+However, the digital forensics field is at a crossroads.
+The nature of digital evidence and the need for clear reporting make for a complicated problem.
+This backdrop sets the stage for the core issue at hand in digital forensics.

 ## Problem Statement

-At the heart of digital forensics lies the intricate task of organizing, deciphering, and elucidating evidence.
-The proliferation of investigative elements inevitably muddies the waters of clarity.
-This convolution has repercussions that ripple across all stakeholders.
-Enter the proposed panacea: a web-centric tool envisioned to bring method to the madness, ensuring narrative clarity and comprehensive case understanding.
+The main challenge in digital forensics is about organising, interpreting, and presenting evidence.
+With many elements in an investigation, organising them clearly becomes harder.
+This complexity affects not just investigators but everyone involved in the process.
+The solution?
+A web-based tool that helps structure the investigation, ensuring clarity and a complete understanding of the case.
+Recognizing these challenges, this dissertation proposes a solution tailored to the needs of the digital forensics community.

 ## Project Objective

-In alignment with the challenges delineated, this dissertation endeavors to architect a user-centric, robust web application that resonates with the framework proposed by Franqueira and Horsman (2020).
-Envisioned with an intuitive drag-and-drop interface, the application is tailored to satiate the unique demands of digital forensic professionals.
-A non-negotiable emphasis on rigorous functional and security testing promises an uncompromised user experience.
-By fostering early engagement with the potential user base, this project aspires to craft a solution that resonates with the digital forensics fraternity's real-world challenges.
+This dissertation aims to create a user-friendly, secure web app that supports the framework suggested by Franqueira and Horsman (2020).
+This app, with its drag-and-drop feature, offers a flexible way to organise evidence, meeting the specific needs of digital forensics professionals.
+The focus is on thorough testing for both function and security, ensuring a safe user experience.
+By engaging with potential users early on, this project hopes to design a solution that truly addresses the challenges faced by the digital forensics community.

-By the culmination of this dissertation, readers will be equipped with an in-depth understanding of the digital forensics landscape, the proposed web-based panacea, and its prospective ramifications on the domain.
+By the end of this dissertation, readers will understand the challenges in digital forensics, learn about the proposed web-based solution, and its possible impacts on the field.

 ## Getting Started